Juno IX BSX Operating Hours counter operation manual -Additional Information

 - Position of the windings and magnets

-As a rough guide (we recommend mounting directly on the device to be monitored to minimize interference from other machines):
+As a rough guide (we always recommend mounting directly on the device to be monitored, as this minimizes interference from other machines):

 | Motor type | Typical field strength (active) | Recommended sensor distance | Comment |